syncfusion-content/install-docs/Common/Essential-Studio/Applying-patches.md

 ## Reverting a Patch

-The Patch installation takes a backup of the Release Assemblies and stores them in the Backup Assemblies folder.
-The patch assemblies are also stored in the Patch folder.
-You can revert back when needed.
+The Patch installation creates a backup of the Release Assemblies in the Backup Assemblies folder.
+The Patch folder also contains the patch assemblies.
+You have the option of reverting if necessary.

 **Reverting back to Release Assemblies:**